set_key

 Code Examples

-const new = 0 as any /* MultiAddress */;
+const new_ = undefined as any /* MultiAddress — replace with real value */;

 Runtime Info